 ***Our top priority is always the health and safety of students, staff and those who make up our wider community across the globe.
 We are closely following the latest advice and guidance issued by the UK Government, Public Health England (PHE) and the Foreign and Commonwealth Office.
 We will continue to take all appropriate and necessary steps, as required by the official advice, to keep our community safe.

-With this in mind we are adapting our student recruitment processes to ensure we can recruit safely via remote and online methods
+With this in mind we are adapting our student recruitment processes to ensure we can recruit safely.

-We are continuing to take applications and will be in contact with successful applicants to advise of our selection processes***
+We will be in contact with successful applicants to advise of our selection processes.***

 Before you apply

 Before making an application, we strongly encourage you to read preparing to study at the Department for Lifelong Learning.
 You should check our eligibility and entry requirements to make sure you met them.

 If you have any further queries you would like answering before you make your application, please contact a member of our admissions staff for further information, advice and guidance.
 Visit our events and open days page to register for our events and the chance to find out more about applying and studying with DLL.